June Revolution: Events

 The Uprising was split into two fronts: The Northern Front organized by the Committee of Kosovo and led by Bajram Curri which supported Noli due to the rivalry between them and the government of Zogu, and the southern front which was led by Riza Cerova.
 The Uprising was strongly supported by Albanian Peasants.
 The Albanian peasantry appeared diverse.
 Part of them dreamed of owning a piece of land or expanding the small amount of land they owned.
 The rest wanted to be freed from heavy and numerous state obligations, such as the tithe, the jalap tax, the slavery tax, and other wastes of the feudal system.
 The Southern Front was composed of the Përmet Garrison and Volunteers from Skrapar.
 Following several Skirmishes against the government forces, Riza Cerova leading an armed group of ~120 men would take over Berat and would make his way to Tirana.
 In Kozare he encountered Osman Gazep who was sent from Tirana with a battalion to suppress the uprising.
 Following the Battle of Kozare, Cerova would defeat the Government Forces and would occupy Lushnje where he was attacked by Osman's forces again but managed to defeat them.
 Around this time the Vlora volunteers would arrive to assist the Uprising.
 With all of the southern forces, the rebels would occupy Tirana as Ahmet Zogu would flee to Yugoslavia.
 According to US estimates, 20 people were killed and 35 were injured on the northern front, while 6 people were killed and 15 were injured on the southern front.

 Aftermath

-Following the occupation of Tirana, Fan Noli would become the Prime Minister of Albania.
+Following the occupation of Tirana on June 10, Fan Noli became the Prime Minister on June 16.
 Noli, an idealist, rejected demands for new elections on the grounds that Albania needed a "paternal" government.
-Noli's coalition would propose his "Twenty Points Program" that would see the implementation of radical reforms in Albania.
-He would fail to implement it, however, as he failed to gather the financial support.
+Noli's coalition proposed his "Twenty Points Program" that would see the implementation of radical reforms in Albania.
+Fan Noli as politician had left-wing views based on collectivism, egalitarianism and nationalism but all of them failed.
+He also failed to gather the financial support that was necessary to implement it.
+The United States, United Kingdom and other European countries did not recognize Noli's government and they kept affairs only with Soviet Union that under Joseph Stalin.
+The Yugoslav kingdom also became alarmed at the established relations between Albania and the Soviet Union.

-Eventually, on 13 December 1924 Ahmet Zogu, with 1,000 Yugoslav and Russian volunteers financed by Belgrade would cross into the Albanian Border, and on Christmas Eve it would reclaim the capital as Noli would flee to Italy.
-Noli's government only lasted for 6 months.

-The exiled members of the revolution would go on to form KONARE.
+On 13 December 1924, Ahmet Zogu led an army of 1,000 Dibran and Matjan tribesmen with White Russian volunteers financed by Belgrade into Albania.
+Noli's supporters clashed with them where Elez Isufi a famous highlander tribesman from Dibra as Noli's supporter got injured during fighting in Peshkopi and died later.
+On Christmas Eve, Zog's forces reclaimed the capital, and Noli fled to Italy.
+Noli's government only lasted for six months.
+The exiled members of the revolution went on to form KONARE.